A professional path shaped by context, institutions, and the questions that connect them.

 Rooted in Colombia and based in Switzerland, I am fluent in Spanish, English, and French.

-Over a decade working across the private sector, academia, consulting, and multilateral institutions.
-A perspective shaped by movement between the Global South and global policy environments, and a conviction that context matters as much as standards.
+I have close to a decade of experience working across the private sector, academia, consulting, and multilateral institutions.
+My perspective is shaped by my movement between the Global South and global policy environments, along with a conviction that context matters as much as standards.

 What drives my work